maxdevblock/cubmods/docs/source/manual.rst

 For each family, a model can be defined with or without covariates for one or more parameters.

-Details about each family and examples are provided in the following chapters.
+Details about each family and examples are provided in the following sections.

 Even if each family has got its own *Maximum Likelihood Estimation* function ``mle()`` that could be called directly, for example ``cub.mle()``, the function ``gem.estimate()`` provides a